ZProLegend007/ZProLegend007/README.md

 <hr>

-The cool texts occasionally doesn't work well for some people... just reload and all should be well :)
+The cool text occasionally doesn't work well for some people... just reload and all should be well :)